rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 ---
-layout: archive
+permalink: /
- -title: "Research interests"
+title: "academicpages "
- -excerpt: "About me"
+excerpt: "About me"
- -author_profile: true
+author_profile: true
- -redirect_from:
+redirect_from:
- -  - /about/
+  - /about/
- -  - /about.html
+  - /about.html
 ---